Nitzer Ebb original lineup to perform at 2019 Amphi Festival, announces career spanning box set

 In addition, Pylon Records will be celebrating the band’s history with an upcoming 10 LP box set containing newly remastered editions of all five of the band’s Geffen/Mute albums, all out-of-print since the early ’90s, along with five LPs of rarities and bonus tracks.
 A special limited color vinyl edition will also include an eleventh LP repressing Nitzer Ebb’s self-released debut Basic Pain Procedure; this version will be available exclusively through the Pylon Records webstore.
 The band’s 2010 album Industrial Complex will not be part of the set as vinyl editions of the record are still widely available; however, the two-piece box, wrapped in leather with hot foiled stamped UV design, includes space for collectors to include both Basic Pain Procedure and Industrial Complex should they wish.

 Nitzer Ebb: 1982-2010 will also feature a large size booklet with liner notes by McCarthy and Harris, along with previously unseen photos and artwork.
-The box set will be released on October 5, and is available for pre-order via the Pylon Records webstore.
+The box set will be released on October 5, and is available for pre-order via the Pylon Records webstore and Storming the Base.

 Nitzer Ebb